wp-plugins/defa-protector-protect-html5-video-from-download-for-free-opensource/readme.txt

 = A question that someone might have =

 An answer to that question.

 What do these software doing?

 It protect your html5 video from download but doesn't protect from screen recording

+I see a media fallback link ( unprotect video link ) in video.
+How should I fix?

+These are usually comes with Wordpress Built in Video Player.
+Change it to Secure HTML5 Video Player instead.
+The problems gone and video load a lot faster

 Why some browser cannot play the video?